trevordevore/levure/README.md

 Alongside the `app.yml` file is the `app.livecodescript` stack file.

-Alongside the `app.yml` file you may have a `components`, `libraries`, `frontscripts`, `backscripts`, or `helpers` folder.
+Alongside the `app.yml` file you may have a `components`, `libraries`, `frontscripts`, `backscripts`, `behaviors`, and `helpers` folders.

 The `components` folder is where you will store the stacks used for your user interface.
-Each UI stack has a folder for the binary stack and a subfolder named behaviors for any behaviors assigned to the stack.
-The behavior stacks should be assigned to the `stackfiles` property of the UI stack so that they are loaded into memory as needed.
+Each UI stack consistes of at least one stack file that is the stack for the UI.
+If you are using version control with your application then it is recommended that you place a `behaviors` folder alongside the stack file.
+Create a script only stack for each script in your stack and place the scripts in this folder.
+Assign each script only stack file to the `stackfiles` property of the UI stack so that the behavior stacks will be loaded automatically when the stack is opened.

+The `libraries`, `frontscripts`, `backscripts`, and `behaviors` folders hold individual stack files that will be used globally.
+Libraries will be loaded using `start using`.
+Frontscripts will be loaded using `insert ... into front`.
+Backscripts will be loaded using `insert ... into back`.
+And behaviors will be loaded into memory so that the stack is available globally.

 The `helpers` folder is for files that work together to add a specific piece of functionality to an application.
 The folder can contain stack files meant to be used for UI, libraries, frontscripts, or backscripts.
 It can also contain externals.